-The Goulburn River Solar Farm would be a 450-megawatt (MW) solar farm and battery energy storage system (BESS) of up to 1,160 megawatt hours (MWh), to be located approximately 28 kilometres south of Merriwa in the Hunter region of NSW.
+The Goulburn River Solar Farm is a 450-megawatt (MW) solar farm and an integrated 49-MW / 562-megawatt hour (MWh) battery energy storage system (BESS), to be located approximately 28 kilometres south of Merriwa in the Hunter region of NSW.

 The project also includes the construction of a substation and connection to the existing 500-kilovolt transmission line.